Sustainability Leadership Presentation Series (SLPS)

 Your internet connection must be able to stream audio and high-quality video.

-See the Joslyn Institute for Sustainable Communities, Metropolitan Community College, the Nebraska Recycling Council and the University of Nebraska-Lincoln Environmental Studies for other live-stream viewing locations
+See the Joslyn Institute for Sustainable Communities, Metropolitan Community College, the Nebraska Recycling Council, the University of Nebraska-Lincoln Environmental Studies, and the University of Nebraska at Omaha's Sustainability Office for other live-stream viewing locations.

 2018-2019 Presentation Dates

 The Power of Networks!
 Link and Leverage: How Higher Ed is Supporting Sustainable Community Growth - Stephenie Presseller

 In 2014, the South Metropolitan Higher Education Consortium (SMHEC) through their sustainability taskforce, brought together community leaders in the Chicago southland region with a simple goal in mind: to link and leverage resources in the region to make the Chicago southland the greenest and most resilient region.
 Since the first meeting in May 2014, the link and leverage effort has engaged representatives from over 40 municipalities throughout the Cook, Will and Kankakee Counties.
 This work has strengthened the southland region and created opportunities for the SMHEC region communities that might not have otherwise been realized.